The world’s richest open dataset on politicians

 A Ukranian site whose name translates as ‘TheyVoteForYou’, this project allows citizens to see just how politicians — fed in from EveryPolitician, of course — have voted as draft bills go through parliament.

-If you’d like to use the data on EveryPolitician, please go ahead — it’s all open and free to use.
+If you’d like to use the data on EveryPolitician, for any purpose, please go ahead — it’s all open and free to use.

 We’d love to know what you’re using it for, and we might even be able to give you a helping hand, so do drop us a line at firstname.lastname@example.org.